Best Mattress 2026

 Stomach Sleepers

 When stomach sleeping, the mattress should be firm enough to prop the hips in line with the shoulders, thus placing the spine in a straight line.
 If the hips sink too far into the mattress, the lower back will form a U shape, leading to pain over time.
-I recommend looking for firm mattresses with lots of sturdy support.
-I recommend the Titan Plus for stomach sleepers seeking a twin bed.
+I recommend looking for firm to extra-firm mattresses with plenty of sturdy support.

 FAQs